๐ŸŽ“SAT

 2. A question asks about the author's "attitude toward the researchers mentioned in paragraph 3."
 Which strategy should you apply, and what specific textual features would you examine?

-3. Compare and contrast how you would approach a vocabulary-in-context question versus an inference question.
+3. Compare how you would approach a vocabulary-in-context question versus an inference question.
 What role does textual evidence play in each?

 4. You're running low on time with two passages left.
 Using the time management strategy, what factors should determine which passage you attempt first?

 5. An answer choice for a main idea question is factually accurate based on the passage but focuses on a detail from paragraph 4.
-Using the process of elimination strategy, why should you eliminate this choice, and what should a correct main idea answer include instead?
+Why should you eliminate this choice, and what should a correct main idea answer look like instead?